zenphantom/ml-git/README.md

 <details>
 <summary><code>ml-git &lt;ml-entity&gt; create</code></summary>
-This command will help you to start a new project, it create artifact metadata about your project:
+This command will help you to start a new project, it creates your project artifact metadata:

 ```
 $ ml-git dataset create --category=computer-vision --category=images --bucket-name=your_bucket --import=../import-path dataset-ex